Donald Trump Goes On The Attack, Blames Whistleblower For Setting Off ‘False Alarm’

 “It was largely the fact that we don’t want our people, like Vice President Biden and his son, [contributing] to the corruption already in the Ukraine,” Trump said.
 “I’m not looking to hurt Biden… but he said a very bad thing.
 He said a very foolish thing.”

 Trump then turned his ire toward the whistleblower, who he says caused the controversy.
-It’s not the first attack against the person who alerted government authorities about potentially harmful behavior by the president.
+It’s not the first attack by the president against the person who alerted government authorities about potentially harmful behavior.

 Earlier this week, Trump called the whistleblower “a partisan person” despite saying that he didn’t know the identity of the individual who made the report, as The Inquisitr previously reported.